 Like most Nordic countries, it can get pretty cold here in winter, which means the summer months are often more busy, where average temperatures are 17C.
 You’re likely to pay more for hotels during this time, when maritime attractions and city festivals take centre stage.

 Despite the chill, winter in Helsinki is a beautiful experience.
 The Helsinki Christmas Market and the Light Festival draw big crowds each year.
-Beware, average temperatures during this time are -3.5C!
+Beware, however, as average temperatures during this time are -3.5C!

 Other popular times to visit include during the autumn, when the acclaimed Helsinki Festival and Design Week take place.

-Spring is the cheapest time to visit – temperatures still cool but the colours are breathtaking!
+Spring is the cheapest time to visit as the temperatures are still cool but the colours are breathtaking!

 Finland is within the European Schengen visa area.
 If travelling from outside Europe, check to see if you require a Schengen visa.